pranay-junare/pranay-junare/README.md

 - 👋 Hi, I’m @pranay-junare
-- 🏫 I'm Undregraduate Student and an Active Member of Robotics and Automation Lab, COEP.
+- 🏫 I'm an Engineer, Roboticist, Software Developer, Past Research Intern at NTU-Singapore, Research Scholar at MITACS-Canada; and a past Undergraduate Researcher at Robotics and Automation Lab COEP.
-- 👀 I’m interested in Robotics, Automation & Computer Science.
+- 👀 I’m interested in Robotics, Computer Vision and Autonomous Systems.
-- 💞️ I’m looking to collaborate on Robotics especially mobile robotics and machine vision.
+- 💞️ I’m looking to collaborate on Robotics & Computer Vision especially in the domains of Manipulation, Imitation Learning, Reinforcement Learning, SLAM and machine vision.
 - 📫 How to reach me: Linkedin.

 <!---